 We headed straight to our destination, the Fire Cavern, where two men were waiting for us from the Garden.
 It was incredibly unclear who these men were supposed to be.
 Obviously they were supposed to be Garden employees, but the game never bothered to establish their actual job.
-They were wearing what looked to be kasa – a wide-brimmed rice hat, sometimes associated with Buddhist monks in the real world?
+They were wearing what looked to be kasa – a wide-brimmed rice hat, sometimes associated with Buddhist monks in the real world.
 The kasa hid their faces.

 The men were here to facilitate a challenge that I still don’t understand.
-Here’s the short verison: they asked us to estimate how long it would take us to complete the mission, from a list of 10, 20, 30 or 40 minutes.
-We would be competing against a timer that ran during battle, victory poses, and even dialogue (dialogue counting against the timer was a real piss-off, let me tell you).
+Here’s the short version: they asked us to estimate how long it would take us to complete the mission, from a list of 10, 20, 30 or 40 minutes.
+After making your choice, you would be competing against a timer that ran during battle, victory poses, and even dialogue (dialogue counting against the timer was a real piss-off, let me tell you).
 It seemed kind of rude to ask you to bet how long it will take you to complete a dungeon with no idea how long that dungeon is going to be, doesn’t it?
 The game might have been trying to say “Since 10 minutes is an option, the dungeon must be short!” but how do we know that?
 Maybe 10 minutes is a bluff!
 Or maybe just for hardcore players!
 I mean, FFVIII has a special reward for heavy grinders in just an hour or so!

 Kyle tried to explain the betting mechanic in more detail, but because of spoilers, he could only say so much, and since the game has yet to return any rewards for our efforts as I write this (Kyle says this is understandable, for some reason), I still don’t quite understand what he was talking about!
 (Ed.
-Don’t worry, I’ll explain the system in full in the Journals for our second play-session, when I had the information I needed to understand what was going on!)
+Don’t worry, I’ll explain the system in full in the Journals for our second play-session, when I have the information I needed to understand what was going on!)
 In any event, I estimated 20 minutes.

 Our objective was to go into the Fire Cavern and acquire an additional GF, and it didn’t take much thought to realize it would be Ifrit.
 There wasn’t much to say about the dungeon, either, except for some exceptionally powerful Bombs that nigh-demanded we use a Blizzard spell if we wanted to defeat them before they exploded.
 Naturally, we didn’t even have the Blizzard spell (save Shiva’s Diamond Dust), so I might as well take this opportunity to explain how one acquires magic.
-You can gain a handful from “Draw Points,” which appear on the map and regenerate over time, and can gain more from a few GF abilities that turn items into spells.
-Those are fine (and the second is ideal), but many of your spell casts will come from monsters.
+Sure, you can gain a handful from “Draw Points,” which appear on the map and regenerate over time, and can gain more from a few GF abilities that turn items into spells.
+Those are fine (and the second is actually the ideal), but many of your spell casts at the start of the game will come from monsters.
 Many GFs have the Draw ability, which you can equip to your command list like any other.
 After you’ve done that, it’s quite simple: you use Draw on bad guys and you get spells!
 Each enemy has a set list of spells.
 Weaker spells are easy to pick up since they come in crops of 2-9, while Kyle informs me that the strongest spells can come in as small as 1-2, depending on your character’s magic stat.
 Remember, this goes up to 100!
 Thankfully, you can use Draw over and over so long as you’re willing to risk the monster, as the monster never “runs out.”

 Unfortunately, Drawing from monsters is a tedious process.
 You’re probably supposed to use the “GFs turn items into spells” method more often.
-But just because it was tedious to Draw didn’t mean that I didn’t do it, just that I was frustrated and bored from time to time.
+But just because it was tedious to Draw from enemies didn’t mean that I didn’t do it, just that I was frustrated and bored from time to time.
 I blame the Marathon.
 Normally, I would never bore myself to make things easier, and will happily pass by opportunities to make a game easier if it ruins my engagement with the game.
 I’m responsible for my own play experience, there’s no reason to bore myself by using an overpowered item or strategy!
 But the Marathon has become our place for abusing broken systems and smashing games’ challenges into teeny-tiny atoms, and Kyle had been excited about atomizing FFVIII for a while now.
 Usually we have fun with it, and we eventually had fun doing it with FFVIII too, but it meant several 10-minute sessions of sitting in the same battle, using Draw over and over again, talking about something else!

 If you did want to fix the system, I think the easiest way to do it would be to limit the number of times you can use Draw per enemy or per battle.
-Or maybe Draw should have been, I don’t know… merged with Attack, meaning you damage your enemies every time you Draw, like a magical version of Mug, forcing you to end the fight or to use up Cure spells on the bad guys, which you won’t want to do because when will you get more?
+Or maybe Draw should have been, I don’t know… merged with Attack, like a magical version of Mug, meaning you damage your enemies every time you Draw, forcing you to end the fight or to use up Cure spells on the bad guys, which you won’t want to do because when will you get more?
 Alternately, they could have just not used Draw to begin with.
 They clearly wanted you to make extensive use of the “GFs turn items to spells” system, so why not use it exclusively, and simply have enemies drop more (and more varieties of) items used for Refine system?